zombifier/Pathoschild.StardewMods/ContentPatcher/docs/author-guide/text-operations.md

 ### `ReplaceDelimited`
-The `ReplaceDelimited` operation parses the target text into a set of values based on a delimiter, then replaces one or more values which match the given search text with a new value.
+The `ReplaceDelimited` operation parses the target text into a set of values based on a delimiter, then replaces one or more values equal to the given search text with a new value.

+This replaces delimited values, _not_ substrings within them.

 This expects these fields: